 Effective January 2, 2013 the Plan began offering a loan program to qualifying participants.
 Loans are available to actively working, retired and/or separated from service employees.
 Accounts not eligible for loans include divorce settlements (QDRO (Qualified Domestics Relations Order) source), beneficiaries, participants currently taking installment payments and participants with an existing deemed loan (discussed below).
 The minimum loan amount is \$1,000 and the maximum loan amount is the lesser of \$50,000 reduced by the highest outstanding loan balance in the previous twelve months or 50% of the participant's current account balance.
-Loans may be taken for terms ranging from one to five years and monthly payments are set up to come directly out of the participant's bank account.
-There is a loan initiation fee of \$75 which is paid by the participant to T. Rowe Price, who administers all loans.
+Loans may be taken for terms ranging from one to five years and monthly payments are set up to come directly out of the participant to T. Rowe Price, who administers all loans.
 The interest rate is set at the Prime interest rate (as published in the Wall Street Journal) plus one percent (1%).
-That rate was 4.25% for the period of January 1, 2014 through December 16, 2015 and 4.50% from December 17 through December 31, 2015.
+That rate was 4.25% for the period of January 1, 2014 through December 16, 2015, 4.50% from December 17, 2015 through December 15, 2016, and 4.75% from December 16, 2016 through December 31, 2016.